 20. 16 in annexe around art studio, some on ground floor suitable for disabled.

 2 lounges, bar, dining room, studio, in-room TV (terrestrial), 6-acre grounds (pond, gardens, fields), lounge and dining room wheelchair accessible.

-allowed in some bedrooms, not in public rooms.
+allowed in some bedrooms (no charge), not in public rooms.

 B&B doubles from £120, singles from £75. À la carte/fixed-price dinner, for residents only (or by prior arrangement), £35.